 Depending on the toughness of the surface, the diamond cup wheel generally exists in two phases.
 Phase 1 consists of coarse grinding.
 In this phase, there is a high propensity for the diamond to become blunt during this phase.
 It occurs because a diamond cup wheel quickly blunts out when dealing with hard surfaces.
 Thus, a soft diamond bond with high diamond highness is suitable for the first phase.
 Also, the diamond grit for this phase should be between 35 and 50.
 Conversely, the concentration of diamonds in the cup should be minimal.

 Phase 2 involves fine grinding or polishing.
 It requires the use of a hard bond due to its superior precision.
-However, as diamond doesn’t disintegrate easily, a soft diamond will do the job succinctly.
-Grit between 80 to 120 is ideal at this phase, while the concentration needs to be set high.
-Regardless of your specifications, you can always talk to NCCutting Tools expert to have custom-made diamond cup wheels of any bonds, grits, and concentration.
+However, as a diamond doesn’t disintegrate easily, a soft diamond will do the job briefly.
+A grit between 80 and 120 is ideal at this phase, while the concentration must be high.
+Regardless of your specifications, you can always talk to an NCCutting Tools expert to have custom-made diamond cup wheels of any bonds, grits, and concentration.

 Figure 3: Grinding wheel for wet concrete surfaces